AbhishekYadav-01/Metro-Navigator/README.md

 **Steps :**

-Collect all dataset file in same folder then , add 'Metro_Station_Management_System.cpp' file in that folder only then test whatever you want from the list .
+Collect all dataset file in same folder then , add `Metro_Station_Management_System.cpp` file in same folder then test whatever you want from the above list, by adding that testing file in same folder.